What are checkpoints?

 - Conversation continuity: AI context is preserved, so you can continue building from the restored state

-- Immediate effect: Rollbacks apply instantly across all connected services
+- Immediate effect: Rollbacks apply instantly across your entire development environment

 Checkpoint creation